OrderOfTheBee/addons/addon-reviews/JavaScript Console.md

 Firefox | 34.0.5 | tested by reviewer
 Internet Explorer | 10 | tested by reviewer
 Internet Explorer | 11 | tested by reviewer (Alfresco Enterprise 4.2.1 / Community 5 or later)

+Note: IE 8 is not compatible / supported in any combination with Alfresco, unless [issue#24](https://github.com/share-extras/js-console/issues/24) is addressed.

 ## Suggested tasks